Liz Pagel

 The “why” and “how” of BNPL

-Buy now, pay later and point-of-sale loan data offer valuable insights that could improve lending decisions, especially for the disproportionately younger, often non-prime consumers who utilize these services.
-Although most BNPL lenders don’t yet report tradeline and payment data to credit bureaus for inclusion in consumer credit files, major BNPL lenders understand the benefits of reporting this data and are actively working with TransUnion to incorporate it into consumers’ core credit files.
+Buy now, pay later and point-of-sale loan data offer valuable insights that could improve lending decisions, especially for the younger, often non-prime consumers who tend to utilize these services.
+Recognizing the benefits of reporting this data, many BNPL lenders already (or are working with TransUnion to) furnish tradeline data and incorporate it into consumers’ core credit files.

 A shared commitment to optimize and include BNPL data

-TransUnion has been working with BNPL lenders for more than five years to ensure the data is being thoughtfully incorporated.
-This is both to avoid any undue negative impacts on scores and credit accessibility, and to optimize its potential role in helping consumers build credit with on-time payments.
+TransUnion has partnered with BNPL lenders since 2019 to ensure the data is being thoughtfully incorporated.
+The goal is to avoid any undue negative impacts on scores and credit accessibility, and optimize its potential role in helping consumers build credit with on-time payments.

-We agree with these lenders that BNPL and point-of-sale loans should be treated as a new loan category, because although they look like unsecured installment loans, they behave differently — and we have made significant investments accordingly.
+Many of these lenders think BNPL and point-of-sale loans should be treated as a new loan category because although they look like unsecured installment loans, they behave differently — we agree and have made significant investments accordingly.
 In 2022, TransUnion launched capabilities for ingesting and tagging BNPL data as a new loan type, preventing such data from immediately flowing into scores, attributes and credit decisions.
-In the meantime, BNPL lenders that intend to report BNPL data and point-of-sale loans to TransUnion have been working to stand up furnishing and disputes processes — often from the ground up.
+In the meantime, BNPL lenders intending to report BNPL data and point-of-sale loans to TransUnion have been working to stand up furnishing and disputes processes — often from the ground up.

-The work is ongoing, but if it continues to progress we expect to see tradelines start flowing into consumer-facing credit files this year.
-These loans will only be visible to consumers at first, giving them the opportunity to begin understanding how the data will be incorporated.
-As more BNPL lenders become furnishers over time, the data will become available for underwriting and, if appropriate, incorporated into scores.
+The work is ongoing, but tradelines are already flowing into consumer-facing credit files.
+These loans are only visible to consumers at this time, giving them the opportunity to understand how the data will be incorporated.
+As more BNPL lenders start to furnish, the data will become available for underwriting, and if appropriate, incorporated into scores.

 Why BNPL loan reporting is different

-More than 100M US consumers — around 50% of adult Americans — have used BNPL loans, according to new research from TransUnion.
-Many of these consumers leverage these loans frequently, generating valuable data to help lenders assess risk and expand access to credit.
+A hefty 128M US consumers — more than 50% of adult Americans — have used BNPL loans over the last 12 months.1 Many BNPL consumers leverage these loans frequently, generating valuable data to help lenders assess risk and expand access to credit.

 TransUnion recognizes credit models will likely need to be updated to treat these trades as a new type of credit obligation and not as multiple, small unsecured installment loans.
 As traditional scores cannot yet properly incorporate this new form of purchase financing, underwriting models will need plenty of time to adjust to a new product type (as the industry hasn’t seen one in recent history).